jmbarbone/cnd/tests/testthat/_snaps/print.md

       cond_condition_bad_message
     Output
       cnd::condition_generator
-      cnd:invalid_condition_message/errorhelp
+      cnd:invalid_condition_message/error

+      help
       Conditions messages are displayed when invoked through [conditionMessage()].
 You can set a static message by passing through a `character` vector, or a dynamic message by passing through a `function`.
 The function should return a `character` vector.
-When `message` is not set, a default "there was an error" message is used. exports
+When `message` is not set, a default "there was an error" message is used.

+      exports
         cnd::condition()